News Archives

 Arizona DUI Insurance

-Arizona DUI insurance (SR22 insurance) is a combination insurance policy and high-risk certificate.
-A licensed insurance agent binds the SR22 certificate to an auto policy or a non-owner insurance policy.
-When an agent files the certificate with the DMV, it allows you to reinstate your driving privileges after a DUI conviction.
+Arizona DUI insurance (SR22) is a combination insurance policy and high-risk certificate.
+A licensed insurance agent binds the SR22 certificate to an auto or non-owner insurance policy.
+When an agent files the certificate with the DMV, you can reinstate your driving privileges after a DUI conviction.
 The results of a BADC test taken at the time of arrest determine a charge of DUI in Arizona.
 Several financial penalties result from getting a DUI conviction.

-When you have an Arizona DUI conviction, you’ll need SR22 insurance for license reinstatement.
+You’ll need SR22 insurance for license reinstatement when you have an Arizona DUI conviction.
 It’s unlawful in Arizona for any driver to operate a motor vehicle under the influence of drugs or alcohol.

 Get SR22 insurance without a car after a California DUI.